boppreh/cloud_backup_script/README.md

     - This tool only detects and reports problems, and never tries to fix anything by itself.
     - Data loss means something went seriously wrong.
 Recovery must be done carefully, under supervision.
 - But recovery must still be simple.
-    - The data is stored as normal files in the same structure as the local files.
+    - The backup is stored as normal files in the same structure as the local files.
-    - Can be as simple as `scp -r $remote:* .`, or by mounting a (preferably read-only) Samba share.
+    - Recovery can be as simple as `scp -r $remote:* .`, or by mounting a (preferably read-only) Samba share.
 - Reliability trumps everything.
     - Encryption is too risky for my backups.
         - The keys would either be stored locally, and also be lost in most disasters, or in a hard-to-find-and-easy-to-lose offsite shoebox.